Artistes and Sportsmen

 (2) Where income in respect of personal activities exercised by an entertainer or a sportsman in his capacity as such accrues not to the entertainer or sportsman himself but to another person, that income may, notwithstanding the provisions of Articles 7 and 14, be taxed in the Contracting State in which the activities of the entertainer or sportsman are exercised.

-(3) Paragraphs (1) and (2) shall not apply to income accruing from the exercise of activities by artistes or sportsmen in a Contracting State where the visit to that State is financed entirely or mainly from public funds of the other Contracting State, a "Land", a political subdivision or a local authority of a Contracting State or a "Land" or by an organisation which in that other State is recognised as a charitable organisation.
-In such a case the income shall be taxed only in the Contracting State of which the individual is a resident.
+(3) Paragraphs (1) and (2) shall not apply to income accruing from the exercise of activities by artistes or sportsmen in a Contracting State where the visit to that State is financed entirely or mainly from public funds of the other State, a Land, a political subdivision or a local authority thereof or by an organisation which is recognised in the other State as a charitable organisation or as a not-for-profit institution and which is not a resident of the first-mentioned State.
+In such a case the income may be taxed only in the Contracting State of which the individual is a resident.